MicrosoftDocs/winrt-api/windows.ui.xaml.controls/navigationview_isbackbuttonvisible.md

 ## -property-value

 A value of the enumeration that specifies the visibility of the NavigationView back button.
-"Auto" by default, to tailor visibility depending on device.
+The default is "Auto".

 ## -remarks